hexkaster/hexkaster.github.io/_tabs/about.md

 order: 1
 ---
 # Welcome to my blog!
+You can call me Gabriel; online most know me as **hexkaster**.

-I’m **hexkaster**, an Offensive Security Consultant and Pentester who spends most of his time breaking into systems so companies can fix them before someone with worse intentions does.
+I’m an Offensive Security Consultant and Pentester: I get paid to find and exploit the holes in systems, networks, and apps so companies can patch them before someone less friendly beats me to it.

 ## What I Do
 Over the past few years I’ve worked on **web applications, APIs, networks, and large corporate environments**, always looking for the cracks that could turn into real issues.
 My day-to-day covers **red team operations, pentesting, and threat intelligence across Latin America**.